spacetelescope/jwst/docs/jwst/pipeline/calwebb_image2.rst

 calibrations that result in a fully calibrated individual exposure.
 There are two unique configurations used to control this pipeline, depending on whether the data are to be treated as Time Series Observation (TSO).
-The configuration is controlled by CRDS and the reftype ``pars-image2pipeline``.
+The configuration is provided by CRDS and the reftype ``pars-image2pipeline``.
 In general, for non-TSO exposures, all applicable steps are applied to the data.
 For TSO exposures, some steps are set to be skipped by default (see the list of steps in the table below).